We are looking for innovative startups

 No, we do not give any preference to startups from any particular country.

-- Do you select startups trying to cover each one of the six scopes of your program?
+- Do you select startups trying to cover each one of the four technological scopes of your program?

 No, we are not looking at selecting one startup per scope; we do not give preference to a particular scope over any other.